domrussel/domrussel.github.io/_pages/research.md

 [supply_paper]:{{ site.baseurl }}{% link assets/files/SupplySide.pdf %}

-**FinTech & Financial Frictions: The Rise of Revenue-Based Financing** (with Claire Shi and Rowan Clarke).
-Updated 2024. *Reject & Resubmit at Review of Financial Studies* <br/>
+**Revenue-Based Financing** (with Claire Shi and Rowan Clarke).
+Updated 2025. *Reject & Resubmit at Review of Financial Studies* <br/>
 <small>[<a href="#/" onclick="visib('rbf')">Abstract</a> | [Draft][rbf_paper] | [BII Presentation Video][rbf_video]] </small>
 <div id="rbf" style="display: none; text-align: justify; line-height: 1.2" ><small>
-We use transaction-level data from a major payment processor to study FinTech-provided small business "revenue-based financing."
-After eight months, payments through the processor are 16% lower for businesses who take financing offers than observably similar non-takers, driven by moral hazard from revenue hiding and adverse selection.
-Two natural experiments suggest FinTech platforms' non-lending interactions with small businesses---e.g., payment processing and inventory management---can limit both hiding and selection.
-By tying repayment to the continued use of non-lending products, FinTechs can mitigate enforcement and monitoring frictions.
-Our results help explain the rise of FinTech-provided revenue-based financing.
+We study revenue-based financing, an emerging capital source for small firms in low- and middle-income countries.
+Using transaction-level data from a South African payment platform, we show firms that take financing process 16% less revenue through the platform than observably similar non-takers after eight months, slowing repayment.
+Two natural experiments show this reflects moral hazard from firms diverting revenue and adverse selection.
+Repayment improves when firms use the platform’s other services (e.g., inventory management tools), and screening improves with longer histories and repeat financing.
+Our results highlight the frictions with flexible repayment models in developing economies, and how providers mitigate them.
 </small><br><br/></div>

 [rbf_paper]:{{ site.baseurl }}{% link assets/files/RSC_RBF.pdf %}